Zsombor Senkó

-Zsombor Senkó (born 4 January 2003) is a Hungarian professional footballer who plays as a goalkeeper for Nemzeti Bajnokság II club Diósgyőri VTK.
+Zsombor Senkó (born 4 January 2003) is a Hungarian professional footballer who plays as a goalkeeper for Slovenian club Nafta 1903 on loan from Nemzeti Bajnokság I club Zalaegerszeg.

 Club career

 Juventus

 In January 2019, Juventus reached an agreement for the purchase of Senkó from Illés Akadémia, the youth academy of Szombathelyi Haladás; he officially joined in April.
 Senkó made his Serie C debut for Juventus U23 – the reserve team of Juventus – on 17 January 2021, playing as a starter in a 1–1 home draw against Piacenza.
 On 27 February, Senkó extended his contract with Juventus until 2022.

 Senkó was first called up to the first team on 6 January 2022, for the Serie A match against Napoli.
 During the 2021–22 season, Senkó made 29 appearances and helped the U19s reach the UEFA Youth League semifinals, their best-ever placing in the competition, having also won a penalty shoot-out against Jong AZ in the round of 16.
 Throughout the season, he never appeared for Juventus U23.